christofsteel/syng/README.md

 ## Arch Linux

-The Syng server is also packaged for Arch Linux in the [Arch Linux user repository](https://aur.archlinux.org/packages/syng-server)
+The Syng.Rocks! server is also packaged for Arch Linux in the [Arch Linux user repository](https://aur.archlinux.org/packages/syng-server)

 ## Configuration